 Tryout Process

 The tryouts have been designed to select the appropriate competitive level for all players.
 All interested players must sign up and attend both spring tryouts.
-If for some reason (illness, injury, family event), you have a conflict and your son/daughter cannot attend a tryout, please contact the BEFORE the tryout.
+If for some reason (illness, injury, family event), you have a conflict and your son/daughter cannot attend a tryout, please contact the Age Group Coordinator BEFORE the tryout.
 We must know ahead of time so that it can be noted.
 As well, please DO NOT show up at the field on the day of tryouts if you have not signed up beforehand.
 We cannot accept walk ons and will have to turn you away.

 3rd grade players should wear their 3rd grade uniform to tryouts.
 If you do not have a uniform a tryout pinnie will be supplied.